 (ii) the Put Option Buyer has delivered to the Put Option Seller or a broker/dealer designated by it (the “Designated Dealer”) a Prospectus (as such term will be defined in the Underwriting Agreement specified below) which complies at the time of exercise, and will comply at all times through the Settlement Date, with the requirements of such Underwriting Agreement.
 In giving any notice of Exercise, the Put Option Buyer shall be deemed to have certified (upon which certification the Put Option Seller and the Designated Dealer shall each be entitled to rely) that each of the Conditions to Exercise has been fulfilled as at the time of such notice of Exercise.

-Multiple Exercise: Applicable
+Multiple Exercise: Applicable.

 Minimum Number of

-Options: [10,000,000]
+Options: 10,000,000.

 Maximum Number of